manassaloi/manassaloi.github.io/_posts/2020-05-28-all-my-meetings.markdown

 - 1-1 with my own manager and my reports are sacred; rest 1-1s depends on whether there is an agenda for the week
 - My long term goal is to spend around 1 day worth of time/week/ direct report
 - These meetings are only the regular process meetings I attend.
 There are far more meetings which I organise/attend, but those are to tackle specific problems, and don't occupy a regular slot in my calendar
+- IC PMs lead one of more sub streams in a PDG org but does not have direct PM reports

 Stay up to date with my latest posts/tweets here: [@manas_saloi](http://twitter.com/manas_saloi)